jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 ### CD 26 Foreign investment fund income
 Amount not dividend
-(1) An amount paid by a company to a person is not a dividend if,— (a) at the time the person derives the amount, the person's interest in the company is an attributing interest (or would have been if the company had not been liquidated); and
+(1) An amount paid by a company to a person is not a dividend if,— (a) at the time the person derives the amount, the person's interest in the company is an attributing interest or would have been an attributing interest if the company had not been liquidated; and
   (b) the person calculates their FIF income or loss in relation to the interest and the period in which the amount is paid under—
     (i) the comparative value method:
     (ii) the deemed rate of return method:
     (iii) the cost method:
     (iv) the fair dividend rate method.
-  (c)
 Exclusion for interests in grey list companies
 (2) Subsection (1)(b)(iv) does not apply if—
   (a) the FIF is a grey list company; and